Monday, June 17, 2013

 (in front of the Textile Museum)

-The Textile Museum in Blondous has a display of a woollen undershirts and fisherman's leggings.
-The leggings encased the pant leg from toe to upper thigh.
+The Textile Museum in Blondous has a display of woollen undershirts and fisherman's leggings.
+The leggings encased the pant leg from the toe to the upper thigh.
 At the Icelandic Emigration Centre at Hofsos, I saw traditional Icelandic mitts.
 Icelanders knew that the thumb was the first part of the mitt to wear out.
 So they knit an extra thumb.
 This way when the thumb did wear out all the fisherman had to do was turn the mitt around.
 That's a fine example of Icelandic ingenuity!

 (beautiful Hofsos--the Emigration Centre in the foreground)